 III.
 Ongoing support and management processes and expectations:

-- Additions and removal of devices to/from cabinets shall follow the above two sections of expectations.
+- Additions and removal of devices to/from cabinets shall follow the above two sections of expectations, advance notice and planning.

-- ITS Core IT Facilities has developed and documented a Remote Hands service and process for enterprise, multi-tenant data centers.
-The Rack & Stack group within ITS Core IT Facilities has been highly successful in working with ITS Research Services and co-location partners on a documented and pre-defined process to perform computing system problem investigations, parts change-outs, and upgrades that require hands-on access.
+- The Data Center team has developed and documented a Remote Hands service and process for enterprise, multi-tenant data centers.
+The Data Center Hosting team has been highly successful in working with ITS Research Services and colocation partners on a documented and pre-defined process to perform computing system problem investigations, parts change-outs, and upgrades that require hands-on access.

-- ITS Core IT Facilities has developed a Data Center Guide Service (DCGS) and process for enterprise, multi-tenant data centers.
-DCGS is intended to responsively accommodate emergency, unplanned data center visits by co-location partners on a 24 hours a day by 7 days a week basis.
+- ITS Data Centers has developed a Data Center Guide Service (DCGS) and process for enterprise, multi-tenant data centers.
+The goal of DCGS is to responsively accommodate emergency, unplanned data center visits by colocation partners on a 24 hours a day by 7 days a week basis.

 - The Information Technology Facility (ITF) operations team has a documented Shipping & Receiving process, including tracking and notification, to receive and ship equipment.
 The address is 2263 Old Farmstead Road, Coralville, Iowa 52241.
 Please make prior arrangements so we can be prepared and looking for your shipment.

-- Communication as a heads up to ITS Core IT Facilities Rack & Stack (R&S) group when troubleshooting issues is helpful and a good thing.
+- Communication as a heads up to the Data Center Hosting team when troubleshooting issues is helpful and a good thing.
 We want to know when you are experiencing issues so we can be prepared to assist.
-If the colo-partner has access to the facility, and troubleshooting involves any alteration to infrastructure noted in the above two sections, ITS R&S group involvement is required.
+If the colo-partner has access to the facility, and troubleshooting involves any alteration to infrastructure noted in the above two sections, the Data Center Hosting team’s involvement is required.

-- Colo-partners that have been granted electronic access to ITS enterprise data centers shall not escort individuals (UI or Vendor) that don’t already have authorized electronic access, without prior approval from Core IT Facilities staff.
+- Colo-partners that have been granted electronic access to ITS enterprise data centers shall not escort individuals (UI or Vendor) that don’t already have authorized electronic access, without prior approval from a member of the ITS Data Centers team.